omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

       - type of bug: typo, 404 error, info missing/incorrect
       - description: give as much detail as possible (in the paragraph that starts with "words words words..." the third sentence has a typo on the word "Blah"
-- create graphs for bodyweight or personal records:
+- create graphs for personal records:
-  - some_dict = {}
-  - for i in personalworkoutrecord.onerepmax.history.all():
-    - some_dict[timezone.localtime(i.history_date).date()] = i.weight
-      - the history date is already an aware datetime so just need to convert it to localtime
-      - can also consider putting a check for if weight_units is lbs or if kgs convert to lbs first.
-  - can do the same with bodyweight:
-    - user.bodyweight.history.all()...
+  - did this for bodyweight already. check user_info_list view for bodyweight example
 - enter every named workout into the database by hand
 - create a "share workout" button to share this workout with others by username
 - add "change unhide date" page and link for coaches